EBZebra/docs/edge/source/guide/configreference.md

 %w – WebKit version number
 %e – Zebra WebKit version number

 In PocketBrowser 2.1 and higher, the default value was changed to work out of the box with a greater number of server configurations.
-Prior to PocketBrowser 2.1, the default user agent was “Mozilla/5.0, AppleWebKit (KHTML, i.e. Gecko), MotorolaWebKit, Safari.”
+Prior to PocketBrowser 2.1, the default user agent was “Mozilla/5.0, AppleWebKit (KHTML, i.e. Gecko), Motorola Webkit, Safari.”
 This attribute cannot be set to a custom value for apps using Internet Explorer as their rendering engine.
 If using IE, please leave this value as the default value.
 Android does not support a custom UserAgent.

 **Possible Values**